basedcount/basedcount_bot/README.md

-# basedcount_bot v2.7.0
+# basedcount_bot v3.0.0

 basedcount_bot is a Reddit bot that keeps track of how often users of r/PoliticalCompassMemes use the term "based" or other variations.
 It also tracks the "pills" the user is said to have taken.
-Users may interract with the bot by commenting or replying with certain keyword commands, including checking their own Based Count or that of other users as well as viewing a top 10 Most Based list.
+Users may interact with the bot by commenting or replying with certain keyword commands, including checking their own Based Count or that of other users as well as viewing a top 10 Most Based list.

 This bot is by no means a serious endeavor and is intended to be used in good fun.
 This bot is not a political tool and may or may not be reflective of the political leanings of its developer.